aws-samples/aws-appsync-presence-api/README.md

 Use either `npm run deploy` or `cdk deploy` to deploy the infrastructure in your account.
 The second command assumes you have built the typescript files before running it.

+Once the deployment is ready, the `npm run deploy` command includes the `--outputs-file presence.json` option, which will contain the necessary information to access the GraphQL API endpoint.

 ## Lambda functions
 The source code of the Lambda functions is stored in subfolders of the `src` folder.
 The functions are written in plain Javascript instead of Typescript for simplicity: using Typescript would require an additional build step for the assets.
 The `src` folder also contains a `layer` subfolder with the common modules used by most of the functions to access the Redis cluster.